The multiple coherence scales of C IV at cosmic noon: Transverse correlation analysis

-In Fig. \ref{tcf_civ} we show $\Xi(\Delta r)$ for the same velocity threshold bins as in Fig. \ref{acf_r_civ}.
-We chose the larger threshold, as the condition for Eq. \ref{eq:fit} is that $\Pi_{max} \rightarrow \infty$.
-Open circles correspond to the measurements obtained by \cite{Martin10}, using the same velocity threshold and estimator, while the purple solid line shows a galaxy-galaxy autocorrelation fit from \cite{Durkalec15}, extrapolated to lower separations with the purple dashed line.

-We then fitted $\Xi(\Delta r)$ in three different ways.
-First, we fitted a single power law (Eq. \ref{eq:fit}) with best-fit parameters $r_0 = 4.63 \pm 1.18$ Mpc, and $\gamma = 1.18 \pm 0.04$ (see Fig. \ref{tcf_civ1}); while this fit works well at higher $\Delta r$, it underpredicts the smaller separation bin, and it does not consider the relation between \civ\ and galaxies.
-With this in mind, we consider the prediction from \cite{Scannapieco06} that $\xi$ should break and flatten somewhere at small separations.
+We then fit $\Xi(\Delta r)$ in three different ways.
+First, we fit a single power law (Eq. \ref{eq:fit}) with best-fit parameters $r_0 = 4.63 \pm 1.18$ Mpc and $\gamma = 1.18 \pm 0.04$ (see Fig. \ref{tcf_civ1}).
+While this fit works well at higher $\Delta r$, it underpredicts the smaller separation bin, and it does not consider the relation between \civ\ and galaxies.
+With this in mind, we considered the prediction from \cite{Scannapieco06} that $\xi$ should break and flatten somewhere at small separations.